Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Robust Unrolled Hybrid Downlink Beamforming and Power Allocation

 There are two main limitations regarding the training procedure.
 First, during training, the loss function requires access to accurate \gls{csi} to determine the outage, which can be challenging when working with real-world data.
 However, the data-efficiency and strong generalization capability of the model-aided \gls{dn} approach help mitigating the problem.
 Secondly, the feasibility of the training data must be carefully considered.
-If the outage constraints render the problem infeasible for the given combination of data and model architecture, the training diverges.
+If an outage constraint renders the problem infeasible for the given combination of data and model architecture, \eg, if the set nominal outage is too low given the number of users, nominal \gls{sinr}, or \gls{csi} uncertainty, then the corresponding dual variable grows unbounded and the training diverges.
 As such, the composition of the training data set must be designed with particular care.
+During testing, however, if the inner baseband problem \eqref{eq:problem_ul_inexactcsi_digital} is infeasible for a system realization, \eg, if \eqref{eq:dlpow_calc_apx} yields negative power allocations, a failure to satisfy the \gls{qos} constraints is clearly indicated.
+In these cases, the problem instance could be relaxed by, \eg, rescheduling users to another resource block \cite{tajallifarRobustFeasibleQoSAware2024}.